-Kabbage, an online small business lending firm owned by American Express, is one of the more well-reviewed lenders in the U.S. However, there are other competitors that offer similar or even better services for small entrepreneurs.
+Kabbage, an online small business lending firm, is one of the more well-reviewed lenders in the U.S. with a wide customer base.
+However, there are other competitors that offer similar or even better services for small entrepreneurs.

 LendThrive leads the list of Kabbage competition, offering one of the most attractive small business loan solutions in the country.
 Its fixed-rate business loans are designed to help new and growing small businesses get the funding necessary to thrive and succeed.
 LendThrive’s mission is to help the largely underserved small business community who are either charged excessive interest rates on loans or have limited access to capital.

 What makes LendThrive’s loan solution stand out is its Rate Reduction Rewards program which automatically drives the interest rate down as you make consistent on-time payments.
 Over time, this allows you to set aside more money to fund other business needs.
 In addition, LendThrive eliminates any penalties for making extra payments or even paying off a loan early.

 Here are the criteria to qualify for a small business loan from LendThrive: